VysePresident/MafiaBot2/README.md

 -Game should automatically update playerlist thread with contents of %playerlist.
 It should be possible to submit additional data (such as flipped alignment/role) to the bot for dead players

+-Set up logging so that errors are easier to locate

+-Set up unit testing with Discord input/output so that tests can be automated efficiently.

 # BUGS (Bunny):

 -(Logged IN-GAME July 15th, 2023) - Changing server nickname results in the player not being recognized as being in signup_list